-This will help your phone save some effort and reduce the overheating of your phone.
+It will help your phone save some effort and reduce overheating of your phone.

 Solution 9: Change the notification settings

 The notification settings of your phone for a variety of apps can make a difference too.
 When you change the app settings to show notifications for a limited number of apps only – the ones for which you cannot miss the notifications – you will be able to reduce your phone’s working capacity.
-Changing the notification settings for the apps you do not need can be done by going into the Settings menu of your phone and tapping on the Applications manager.
-Check under downloaded apps for the apps that you have installed and tap on each app to check the notification settings.
+Changing the notification settings for the apps you do not need can be done by going into your phone’s Settings menu and tapping on the Applications manager.
+Check under downloaded apps for the apps you have installed and tap on each app to check the notification settings.
 You can check or uncheck the notification option for the apps you need.

 Solution 10: Does Your Phone Feature A Great Camera?

-Awesome camera phones with good picture quality are useful but they can get pretty hot if you end up shooting a long video with such phones.
-This is because the phone requires a lot of CPU power when it is capturing a video.
+Excellent camera phones with good picture quality are helpful, but they can get pretty hot if you shoot a long video with such phones.
+It is because the phone requires a lot of CPU power when it is capturing a video.
 One of the users had talked about this problem with their Sony Xperia Z5.
-When the camera settings were set to High, and a video was being taken, he found that the phone displayed a warning notice regarding the phone overheating and it shut down.
+When the camera settings were set to High and a video was being taken, he found that the phone displayed a warning notice regarding the phone overheating and shut down.

 Solution 11: Use an app to fix the problem

-If your Android continues to overheat after trying the above solutions, then using an app to solve the problem can be your next best bet.
-The Play Store has a number of apps that can be helpful in resolving overheating problems in different ways.
-There are apps that help you identify other apps that may be sapping the battery of your phone and making the CPU work way harder than it should.
-Then there are apps that can help in efficient use of the battery ensuring that the battery does not overheat.
+If your Android continues to overheat after trying the above solutions, using an app to solve the problem can be your next best bet.
+The Play Store has some apps that can help resolve overheating issues in different ways.
+Some apps allow you to identify other apps that may be sapping your phone’s battery and making the CPU work way harder than it should.
+Then some apps can help in the efficient use of the battery, ensuring that the battery does not overheat.
 Some of the apps that you may find helpful are:

 Greenify – It helps your phone run more efficiently by hibernating apps that you don’t use at the moment.
-It also stops apps from sapping the battery of the phone and also ensures that the phone’s CPU is not put to unwanted work because of apps that are running in the background for no reason.
+It also stops apps from sapping the phone battery and ensures that the phone’s CPU is not put to unwanted work because of apps that are running in the background for no reason.
 It has an extremely low CPU and battery consumption which makes it a decent app for overheating problems.

 Cooler Master – This app shows the temperature of your device and helps you cool down the device by detecting apps that are causing your phone to overheat.
-It scans the device, identifies the misbehaving apps and helps you keep your phone cool.
+It scans the device, identifies the misbehaving apps, and enables you to keep your phone cool.

 These three apps are not the only ones available on the Play Store.
-There are a number of other apps.
-Make sure you check the reviews and understand how it works before you install it so that you know what to expect from the app.
+There are several other apps.
+Make sure you check the reviews and understand how it works before you install it to know what to expect from the app.

 Solution 12: Reset the Phone to Factory Settings

 When everything else fails, the solution to every problem lies in a factory reset.
-With a factory reset your phone will be just like it was when it came out of the box.
-You will end up losing all data and you will also lose the apps you may have installed on your phone.
-The upside is that you will be able to fix the problem and with all your data backed up, if your problem is fixed, you can recover all the data and use your phone as usual.
+With a factory reset, your phone will be like it was when it came out of the box.
+You will end up losing all data, and you will also lose the apps you may have installed on your phone.
+The upside is that you will fix the problem, and with all your data backed up if your problem is fixed, you can recover all the data and use your phone as usual.

-Make sure that you create a data backup before you try resetting the phone so that you do not lose anything.
+Make sure that you create a data backup before you try resetting the phone not to lose anything.
 Follow these steps to reset your phone to factory settings: